• Skip to primary navigation

 6. Glass House Mountains

-Getting there: There are regular trains that travel out from Brisbane to the Beerburrum and Glass House Mountains stations, taking about 1 hour 10 minutes.
-However, you’ll have trouble reaching many of the lookouts from the villages there.
+Getting there: There are regular trains that travel out from Brisbane to the Beerburrum and Glass House Mountains stations, taking just over an hour.
+However, you’ll have trouble reaching many of the lookouts from the villages.
 You really need a car to fully explore the area.

 Kangaroos on the beach in Bribie Island, Brisbane, QLD, Australia